godotengine/godot-docs/learning/step_by_step/scenes_and_nodes.rst

 corner), and the label properties appear in the Inspector (box on the right side).

-The next step will be to change the "Text" Property of the label, let's change it to "Hello, World!":
+The next step will be to change the "Text" Property of the label.
+Let's change it to "Hello, World!":

 .. image:: /img/hw.png